tagtag

 • Fires or explosions

-The causes of electrocutions are not always immediately apparent, which underscores the importance of having an attorney conduct a thorough investigation.
+The causes of electrocutions are not always immediately apparent, underscoring the importance of having an attorney conduct a thorough investigation.
 You will want to get real answers as to what happened and who can be held responsible.

 Ladder Accidents

 Ladders are used more often than you might think in a rail yard, whether it’s a ladder attached to the train itself or a freestanding ladder used to work on power lines.
 And ladder accidents also occur more than you might think.
-Whether it’s due to the use of a ladder that has structural damage, or the use of a ladder that’s too short for the job, or a lack of safety equipment, ladder injuries are all too frequent, and can result in serious injuries.
+Whether it’s due to the use of a ladder that has structural damage, a ladder that’s too short for the job, or a lack of safety equipment, ladder injuries are all too frequent and can result in serious injuries.

 Heavy Lifting

-Heavy lifting is a frequent activity in rail yards, but when a two-man job is performed by one due to understaffing, or when a worker carrying a load trips and hurts the person helping them carry it, lifting can become a quick path to an injury.
-Negligence of a co-employee, in fact, is attributable to the employer.
+Heavy lifting is a frequent activity in rail yards, but when a two-man job is performed by one due to understaffing or when a worker carrying a load trips and hurts the person helping them carry it, lifting can become a quick path to an injury.
+Negligence of a co-employee is attributable to the employer.

 Cumulative Trauma and Repetitive Stress Injuries